rocco8970/ali/README.md

 # ali
-this is my firdt project
+this is my first project